jripke74/fs-library-manager/README.md

 pages	320

 Step 4
 The rest of the objects representing the books have been filled in for you.
-You can take a look at them.

-Now, you should start working on getting several common parts of the books.

-Start by displaying all the books.
-Create a displayBooks function with a parameter accepting an array with book objects.
-The function should return a string that contains the title, author, and pages of all the books in the array passed to function.
+Now would be a good time to start working on displaying the book information in the console.
+Over the next few steps, you will learn how to work with the map() method to achieve this goal.

+Begin by logging the message "Books in the Library:\n" to the console.
+The newline character is added here because there should be a space between this message and the list of books.

 Step 5
-To display the book summaries, you can use the about property of each book.

-Create a getBookSummaries function with a single parameter, accepting an array with book objects.
-The getBookSummaries function should return an array containing all the about property value of each book.
+Next, create a function called getBookInformation with one parameter.
+This parameter will represent the array of books when the function is called.
+You can name this parameter whatever you like.

 Step 6
-Another useful thing to do is to get the books by their author.

-Create a getBooksByAuthor function with two parameters - an array with book objects and a string with the author.

-The function must return an array that contains the books by a particular author.
+In prior lectures, you learned about the map() method which creates a new array by applying a given function to each element of the original array.

+Here is an example:

+Example Code
+const developers = [
+  { name: "Alice", city: "New York", title: "Frontend Developer" }, { name: "Bob", city: "San Francisco", title: "Backend Developer" }
+];

+console.log(developers.map(dev => dev.name));
+// ["Alice", "Bob"]
+dev in this example represents each object in the developers array.
+Then, dot notation is used to get the name from the object.
+Lastly, the result will be a new array of names.

+Inside the getBookInformation function, use the map() method on the catalog parameter to return a new array of just book titles.
+Refer to the example if you need help.

 Step 7
 Finally, create a getTotalPages function with a single parameter, accepting an array with book objects.
 The function should return the total number of pages in the books from the array passed to the function.